rust-lang/rust-forge/src/release/process.md

 You'll need to temporarily disable branch protection on GitHub to push the new branch.

-In theory one day we'll do the same for rust-lang/rls, but for now we haven't done this yet.

 Temporarily disable banch protection on GitHub for the `beta` branch of the Rust repo.
 Promote rust-lang/rust's master branch to beta as with yesterday: